Gifts That Keep on Giving: 20 Subscription Boxes Perfect for Any Occasion

 Want a way to keep the thrill alive?
 Try giving the gift of a subscription box or specialty membership.

-The subscriber -- your giftee -- will open a new package every month or two, extending the holiday cheer well past Jan.
-1.
+The subscriber — your giftee — will open a new package every month or two, keeping whatever special occasion you’re celebrating alive for the forseeable future.

 Plus, if funds are tight, you’ll benefit from spending a little bit over the course of multiple months.
 It’s probably easier than plunking down the whole amount on an expensive gift right now.

-20 of the Best Subscription Box Gifts for Everyone on Your List
+20 of the Best Subscription Boxes to Give as Gifts

 Sounds like a cool idea, right?
 If you’re not sure where to start, read on.

-We’ve compiled this list of 21 smart subscription boxes for any personality on your shopping list this year -- even the hard-to-buy-for.
+We’ve compiled this list of 21 smart subscription boxes for any personality on your shopping list — even the hard-to-buy-for.